Koh Poulo Wai

 Koh Wai, (កោះពូលូវៃ), also known as Poulo Wai or the Wai Islands, is a group of two small wooded and uninhabited islands in the Gulf of Siam.
 The islands are located far away from the shore, 95 km to the southwest of the coast of Preah Sihanouk Province, Cambodia.
 Administratively Koh Wai falls under Kampot Province.
 The Khmer word Koh (កោះ), means 'island' translated into English.
 Poulo Wai is of Malay origin, and its related word is pulo ('island' in Cham).
+The name "Koh Poulo Wai" is thus pleonastic, meaning "Wai Island Island".

 Both islands are roughly 5 km long with a maximum width of about 1.5 km.
 They are located 1.4 km from each other, separated by a channel of ¾ mile (0.75 mi) wide.
 The depth of the channel is about 40 ft.
 The west island is about 100 m at its south-western end.
 The eastern island is around 200 ft and rock fringed.